 Applies to glyburide / metformin: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking glyburide / metformin:More common
+You should check with your doctor immediately if any of these side effects occur when taking glyburide / metformin:More common

 - Anxious feeling